ckuelker/quick-guide-en-us/Dev/HPC/taskset.md

   0:  10
 ```

-## How To Change The CPU Affinity Of A Process?
+## How to Change the CPU Affinity Of a Process?

 ```bash
 taskset -p  32677